We know it's not Minnesotan to boast, but it's true—to ride a bike in Minnesota is an unparalleled experience in the United States.

-In fact, the only state (or country) with more Ride Centers than us is Idaho - and considering that the entire state of Idaho is a mountain, this is one time we're totally okay with taking second.
+In fact, the only state (or country) with more Ride Centers than us is Idaho—and considering that the entire state of Idaho is a mountain, this is one time we're totally OK with taking second.

 So the next time you're looking for a little ride inspiration, look no further than...

-And the IMBA aren't the only ones who think Duluth is a world-class biking destination, either.
-In 2013, Outside Magazine ranked the city as the second best outdoor adventure hub in the world; then in 2014 their readers ranked Duluth as the Best Town in America, beating out dozens of other power-house outdoor destinations like Provo, Ashville, and Anchorage.
+And the IMBA isn't the only one that thinks Duluth is a world-class biking destination, either.
+In 2013, Outside Magazine ranked the city as the second best outdoor adventure hub in the world; then in 2014 their readers ranked Duluth as the Best Town in America, beating out dozens of other powerhouse outdoor destinations like Provo, Ashville and Anchorage.

 Cuyuna offers 25 miles of mountain bike trails, open year round, with special trail grooming done for winter riders.
 The trails are suitable for every skill level, from first-timers to old-timers.